cesarve77/mandarina/docs/schema-constructor.md

 Schema is the base of all components in Mandarina

-Form schemas mandarina is able to create:
+From schemas mandarina is able to create:

-- Tables
+- Data base Tables
-- Form
+- UI Forms (create, update, delete)
-- Lists
+- UI Lists

 Schemas are rigid and dynamic, maybe it is the biggest limitation of mandarina, you are no able to build a schema on the fly or programmatically.